Bluheir/JSONSaver/README.md

 # JsonSaver
-This is an easy way to store JSON array data.
+This is an easy way to store JSON array data to .json files.
 ### How to use
+The default namespace for JSONSaver JSONSaver
+The namespace for the interface ISaveable is JSONSaver.Types The namespace for async saving is JSONSaver.Async
+If you want, the namespace for saving data, converting it, etc is JSONSaver.Data
 ```
 public class TestClass1234 : ISaveable<string>
 {